Growing & Developing

 Providing a place for individuals and associations to submit requests for new amenities or facilities can encourage engagement and a sense of ownership from your residents and those using your facilities.

 An interested group can approach community administrators with an idea to use community property to develop a recreation facility or amenity.
-Perhaps an off leash park that the community can use for free.
+Perhaps an off-leash park that the community can use for free.

-The park administrators might agree that it’s a great idea, but who contributes to the project infrastructure?
+The park administrators might agree that it’s a great idea, but who contributes to the project development costs?
 A well organized group might come up with some ideas for fundraising to pay for the fence and gates to surround the dog park, but who is responsible for installation?
 What role does the organization play in ensuring the park has the right signage, is well maintained, and manages the needs of the users?

 There should be a clear understanding of how each party contributes to the project, now and into the future.
-User fees can help manage long term expenses for amenities, but leveraging user fees requires a certain amount of administration.
+User fees can help manage long-term expenses for amenities, but leveraging user fees requires a certain amount of administration.
 Is there a rental fee to use a space, or does the park project have enough buy-in from residents that the community’s administration should play a role?

 If you plan to approach a community parks department with a park project idea, ensuring you have a clear idea of the upfront capital costs, as well as the long term maintenance costs, and any infrastructure replacement costs can help you have a constructive conversation about the cost and benefits.